Bulk Buy Available

 4. Keep warm & moist, avoid drying out or waterlogging the growing mix.

-Do not be too hasty to discard seed that does not germinate, seeds will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
-Containers put to one side will often surprise long after they were discarded.
+• Please do not be too hasty to discard seeds that do not germinate; seeds will often lay dormant until the conditions are similar to their natural germination requirements.

 Powered by SiteSuite